How To Make Concrete Do What You Want

 over the set time, strength, color, finishing properties, freeze resistance, viscosity and ability to bond to other concrete.

 This Liquid Acrylic admix is thin and white similar to how 1% skim milk might look.
 This product, when added to a concrete mix, will have a few different effects.
 It acts as a retarder, slightly slowing the time to initial set in the mix, as well as changing the texture slightly to a "creamier" finish.
-This product will also increase the water resistance somewhat in the final product.
-Usually this liquid would be added to the water before it is mixed with the dry ingredients.
-By volume you would add a very small amount - 1% or 2% by volume usually.
-That would basically be about 300ml (just over 1 cup) added to 5 gallons (19 liters) of water.
+This product will also increase the water resistance in the final product.
 While this product also advertises as being a bonding agent at full strength (no dilution), it is preferable to make a slurry instead for bonding new concrete to old concrete.
+In an area with constant water immersion this latex product is preferable to the PVA based concrete glue products, however latex has less UV resistance.

 This is a universal bonding glue that is fantastic for concrete applications.
 Essentially a very thick, white glue this product can be added into almost any concrete mix to increase the bonding properties as well as the "stickiness" of the finishing properties.
 This is also the product that you want to mix with water and portland cement to make the bonding slurry for bonding new concrete to old concrete surfaces.
 This product also has a host of other potential applications, one of which is as a sealing agent over concrete, and another is for creating glass mosaics.
-If you intend to mix specialty concrete of any kind you probably want to pick some of this up.
+PVA (polyvinyl acetate) is a thick white glue-like product and not to be confused (or used in conjunction) with acrylic latex concrete additives.

 Liquid Cement Colors like this are available in very limited color options.
 Dry color pigments can also be used with slightly more variance in color available.
 Basically, concrete can be tinted to earth tone colors like charcoal, red, brown, tan, and green-ish however since concrete is usually grey the finished effect is minimal and requires quite a bit of pigment added.
 Further, controlling color from one batch to the next is next to impossible so be warned that playing with colored concrete can be tricky.
 For more dramatic colors use a white cement and white sand mix - or apply color with a surface treatment such as paint or acid etching.